Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <u>**Design Goals**</u> ##

 The purpose of this game is to provide the user with an enjoyable game of chance.
 The main features included provide the user with the ability to play a number of turns against the computer until a winning score of five is achieved.
 The score is tracked and displayed for the user.
 The winners of each round is also displayed for the user.
 The overall design of the page including game layout and colour is intended to provide a simple easy to use game while engaging the users interest on arrival to the page.
-The background image was chosen as galatical objects have a relationship to both spock and the american show the Big Bang Theory where was when the game became widely known.
+The background image was chosen as galatical objects have a relationship to both spock and the american show the Big Bang Theory where was when the game became more widely known.
+I was conscious of implementing the styles of the game in a way that meant the user did not have to scroll when they started playing so the scores downto the bottom option remain visable on the screen when playing.
+This applies mainly to smaller screens.

 ## <u>**Design Features**</u> ##